taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Implementing Lean Software Development: From Concept to Cash** by Mary Poppendieck
 - **The Art of Agile Development** by James Shore, Shane Warden
 - **The Agile Samurai** by Jonathan Rasmusson
-- **The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win** by Gene Kim, Kevin Behr, George Spafford
-- **The Unicorn Project** by Gene Kim
 - Timeless Laws of Software Development by Jerry Fitzpatrick
 - Rapid Development: Taming Wild Software Schedules by Steve McConnell
 - Lean thinking  banish waste and creat wealth in your corporation by James P.Womack